raquo/Airstream/README.md

 #### withCurrentValueOf

 This operator, defined for both signals and streams, lets you get read the current value of another signal, every time a certain observable emits an update.
 For example, `stream.withCurrentValueOf(signal)` will emit `(event, <currentSignalValue>)` whenever `stream` emits `event`.
-For convenience, you can also read the current value of `Var`-s this way, although for Var-s, you can always just call `.now()`.
+For convenience, you can also read the current value of Var-s this way, although for Var-s, you can always just call `.now()`.

 See [Getting Signal's current value](#getting-signals-current-value).

-You can read the values of multiple signals and/or vars at once: `observable.withCurrentValueOf(signal1, signal2, var3)`.
+You can read the values of multiple signals and/or Vars at once: `observable.withCurrentValueOf(signal1, signal2, var3)`.

 #### sample

-This operator is exactly like `withCurrentValueOf`, but it discards the `event` itself.
-So, `stream.withCurrentValueOf(signal)` will emit `(<currentSignalValue>)` whenever `stream` emits an event.
-So the `stream` is basically acting as a timing / trigger for sampling other signals and/or vars (yes, you can sample multiple at the same time, just as with `withCurrentValueOf`.
+This operator is exactly like `withCurrentValueOf` (see right above), but it discards the `event` itself.
+So, `stream.withCurrentValueOf(signal)` will emit `<currentSignalValue>` whenever `stream` emits an event.
+So the `stream` is basically acting as a timing / trigger for sampling other signals and/or Vars (yes, you can sample multiple at the same time, similar to `withCurrentValueOf`.

 See [Getting Signal's current value](#getting-signals-current-value).